tide-org/atide/docs/done.md

 [x] prevent autosave of `vg_` buffers https://atom.io/packages/autosave - can disable autosave in config (not great tho) [x] add set piets functionality
 [x] add set breakpoint functionality
+[x] update highlight to only show one line at a time